Skip to content

 • Whose gift do you like better, mine or hers?

-If you can replace it (literally!) in the sentence with ‘it is’ or ‘it has’, use it’s with an apostrophe.
-Otherwise, it’s ‘its’ without the apostrophe.
+If you can replace it (literally) in the sentence with ‘it is’ or ‘it has’, use an apostrophe.
+Otherwise, do not use an apostrophe.

 How many times can you use ‘its’ and ‘it’s’ in the same sentence and still have it make sense?
 You tell me!